How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 • Your server is not configured correctly

-If WordPress returns a blank page, it means that an error occurred during the installation of the theme, as a result of which the site stopped working correctly.
-The output of a blank page was made so that site visitors would not see messages describing the error.
-This technique is called PHP Error Reporting (PHP error reporting); it was designed to prevent websites from displaying error codes.
+If WordPress returns a blank page, it means that an error occurred during the theme installation process, causing the site to stop working correctly.
+The display of a blank page was made to prevent site visitors from seeing messages indicating an error.
+This technique is called PHP Error Reporting; it was designed to prevent websites from displaying error codes.
 Instead, the code returns absolutely nothing, which results in a blank page being displayed.
-Despite the fact that this approach is technically correct, it can lead the creators of the site to a dead end.
+Despite the fact that this approach is technically correct, it can lead site creators to a dead end.

 Error display

-The first thing you need to do in order to restore a WordPress theme is to try to read the error report that happened in the PHP files, which will allow you to determine what the problem was.
-Most websites have this setting turned off by default to prevent visitors from seeing the program code, however if your WordPress site becomes corrupted you will need to find out what caused this turn of events.
+The first thing you will need to do to repair your WordPress theme is to try to read the error report that occurred in the PHP files, which will allow you to determine what the problem was.
+Most websites have this setting disabled by default to prevent visitors from seeing the code, but if your WordPress site becomes corrupted, you'll need to figure out what caused it to happen.

-Open the FTP client and find your theme files (they are located in the /wp-content/themes/ folder).
-Add the following lines to the top of the header.php file:
+Open your FTP client and find your theme files (they are located in the /wp-content/themes/ folder).
+Add the following lines to the beginning of the header.php file:

 Now, if you update your site, you will see an error message from which you can determine which file is corrupted on your WordPress site.

-Once you add the error handling code to your site, you will be able to see a detailed report of how the theme files were corrupted.
-However, if the error is nested in the server configuration, you still won't get anything on the screen.
-There are two most common reasons for this type of error to occur.
-Both reasons are related to the files located in the root directory of the site.
+Once you add error handling code to your site, you will be able to see a detailed report of how the theme files were corrupted.
+However, if the error is in the server configuration, you still won't get anything on the screen.
+There are two most common reasons for this type of error.
+Both reasons are related to files located in the root directory of the site.

-The first of these files, PHP.ini, allows you to override your site's settings.
-Using php.ini, you can increase memory or set timeouts for files.
+The first of these files, PHP.ini, allows you to override the settings of your site.
+Using php.ini you can increase memory or set timeouts for files.
 Editing this file by website owners may result in unplanned server errors.
-Make a copy of this file on your computer and delete it on the server to see if it is the problem.
+Make a copy of this file on your computer and delete it on the server to see if this is the problem.

-htaccess is the second file, editing which can also lead to server crashes.
-As with php.ini, back up this file and delete or rename it on the server.
+Htaccess is the second file, editing of which can also lead to server failures.
+As with php.ini, make a backup of this file and delete or rename it on the server.
 Perhaps this will help solve the problem.

-If your website is displaying a blank page, the first thing to try is to restore the default WordPress theme using an FTP client.
-After deleting the problematic theme, WordPress will revert to the default theme (Twenty Ten, or similar) and your site will be available again.
-You don't need to delete the whole theme.
+If your website starts displaying a blank page, the first thing you should try is to restore the default WordPress theme using an FTP client.
+After removing the problematic theme, WordPress will revert to the default theme (Twenty Ten, or another similar one), and your site will be available again.
+You don't need to delete the entire topic.
 Instead, you can simply rename the theme folder.
-Theme files are located in the /wp-content/themes/ root directory, where each theme is stored in its own unique folder.
+Theme files are located in the root directory /wp-content/themes/, where each theme is stored in its own unique folder.

-As soon as you rename or delete the ill-fated theme, your site should revert to the default theme.
-If it doesn't, the problem may be with the plugins, so you'll have to follow the same process to deactivate the plugins.
+Once you rename or delete the offending theme, your site should revert to the default theme.
+If this does not happen, the problem may be with the plugins, so you will have to go through a similar process to deactivate the plugins.

 Deactivating WordPress plugins to restore the site

-Now that you understand that the problem is not with the theme, but with the plugins, it's time to start deactivating them in order to try to restore the functionality of the site.
-Deactivating plugins without access to the WordPress admin tools can be done via FTP, similar to how we deactivated a theme.
-Plugin files are located in the /wp-content/plugins/ root folder and can be stored in subfolders or as separate files.
+Now that you have realized that the problem is not with the theme, but with the plugins, it’s time to start deactivating them to try to restore the functionality of the site.
+Deactivating plugins without access to the WordPress admin panel tools can be done via FTP, similar to how we deactivated a theme.
+Plugin files are located in the root folder /wp-content/plugins/ and can be stored either in subfolders or as separate files.

-If you know approximately which of the plugins is problematic, you can rename or delete the folder with it (I recommend making a local copy of them first, so that you can restore these plugins if something happens).
+If you know approximately which plugin is problematic, you can rename or delete the folder with it (I recommend making a local copy of them first, so that you can restore these plugins if something happens).
 Once you delete or rename the plugin folder, try reloading your site.
 Ultimately, you should find the culprit and find out which plugin caused the error.

 Troubleshooting WordPress Core Issues

-In very rare cases, the problem may lie outside of your theme, plugins, and server configuration.
-In such a situation, the most better solution is downloading the latest up-to-date version of WordPress from the official website and overwriting the files on the server.
+In very rare cases, the problem may lie outside the boundaries of your theme, plugins, and server configuration.
+In such a situation the most better solution- this is downloading the latest current version of WordPress from the official website and overwriting files located on the server.

 Hi all.
-Recently, questions from users about the wordpress white screen of death have been pouring in.
-I got tired of answering everyone and decided to write a short article.
+Lately there have been a lot of questions from users about the white screen of death in WordPress.
+I was tired of answering everyone and decided to write a short article.

-The main purpose of this article is to show you what to do if you have a white screen, and also to tell you how to easily and simply turn it on. error message in wordpress.
+The main goal of this article is to show you what you need to do if you have a white screen, and also tell you how to easily turn it on error output in wordpress.

 Page navigation:

-The problem when the user sees white screen in wordpress instead of its own site is not new, and discussed many, many times.
+The problem is when the user sees white screen in wordpress instead of its own site, it’s not new, and has been discussed many, many times.
 The main reason for its occurrence is critical errors in php, but since in 90% of cases errors on the site are disabled, instead of an error we see a white screen.

-Another reason for the white screen may be crooked plugins and themes.
-For example, it is enough not to carefully insert the following code
+Another reason for a white screen may be crooked plugins and themes.
+For example, it is enough to not carefully insert the following code

-It’s bad when the client part of the site fell, but it’s even worse if we failed or they helped us to fill up the WordPress admin panel.
+It’s bad when the client side of the site crashed, but it’s even worse if we crashed or they helped us crash the WordPress admin area.
 In this case, access to the settings and the theme editor will be impossible.

-Making a white screen in the wordpress admin is very simple, for example, you can edit the functions.php theme file, make a mistake in the code (forget to close the parenthesis or add an extra one) and save the changes.
-Voila, wordpress white screen error in the admin panel is provided to us.
-By the way, such a childish mistake cannot be cured without access to the site via FTP or a file editor from the hosting panel 🙂
+It’s very easy to create a white screen in the WordPress admin area; for example, you can edit the theme’s functions.php file, make a mistake in the code (forgetting to close a bracket or installing an extra one) and saving the changes.
+Voila, the WordPress white screen error in the admin panel is guaranteed.
+By the way, such a childhood mistake cannot be cured without access to the site via FTP or a file editor from the hosting panel :)

 You need to enable errors and diagnose the problem.